 Skills are developed throughout Key Stage 1 and Key Stage 2 and utilise a variety of devices and learning platforms.
 Children are taught computer science through a variety of resources, apps and software.
 From KS1 our children are using floor and screen turtles to code and in KS2, using Scratch and building their own Lego models to programme and watch them come alive!
 Information technology enables children to use search technologies effectively and to use a variety of software to collect, analyse, evaluate and present data and information.
 We also encourage our children to become problem solvers: using logic and ideas about systems, patterns (and pattern languages), abstraction and decomposition.

-At Boughton, pupils are lucky enough to have the opportunity to use both laptops and iPads within the class across a range of subjects.
+At Boughton, pupils are lucky enough to have the opportunity to use Chromebooks, laptops and iPads within the class across a range of subjects.
+We have recently subscribed to Google Education, meaning each child has their own Google account, which they can access at home, to complete learning tasks.
 Online-safety forms a key part of all our learning and use of technology, as we aim to develop digitally literate citizens.